 Acupuncture reduces pain and inflammation in joints wherever they may be.
 Hips, knees, ankles, shoulders, elbows, wrists, as well as joints in the hands, feet, neck, and back all respond very well to acupuncture.
 Kristi welcomes patients with this type of pain very confidently because in her clinical experience they improve quickly and are often out of pain and discussing other health concerns before long.

 Migraines and Headaches

 A variety of underlying imbalances cause headaches and migraines.
 The first step in their treatment is to determine the root cause.
 Structural abnormalities, tension from stress and muscle tightness, hormonal imbalances, and blood stasis can all cause headaches and migraines.
-Pulse and tongue diagnosis determine the channel systems involved and dictate the acupuncture and herbal treatments necessary.
+Kristi’s skill with pulse and tongue diagnosis allows her to determine the channel systems involved.
+This dictates the acupuncture and herbal treatments necessary.
 Chinese herbs can play a significant role in the treatment of some migraine or headache patterns but is not always indicated.
-Acupuncture often relieves a headache immediately, but the course of treatment for a lasting recovery depends on the underlying cause.
+Acupuncture can relieve a headache immediately, but the course of treatment for a lasting recovery depends on the underlying cause.